 The point of this analysis is to show that there is no categorical assurance that one option is better than another.
 What we cannot deny is that agencies cover a wider range of services, and when it comes to large-scale concerns, they are able to cope with the pressure.
 They are also less likely to team up with a competitor since abiding by NDAs is part of their daily work.
 It only remains for you to decide how important your task is.

 If what you have in mind is rather small and needs to be taken care of rather quickly, then a freelancer might very well be a great choice, especially if you are in need of one skill in particular.

-The best advice I can give you is you should not hesitate to inquire for further information or advice.
-In fact, giving a quality estimate and advice should probably be the best indicator of whom you should partner up.
+The best advice I can give you is that you should not hesitate to inquire for further information or advice.
+In fact, giving a quality estimate and advice should probably be the best indicator of with whom you should partner up.